mcheang20/mcheang20.github.io/_portfolio/blocjams.md

   <dl>
       <dt class="heading">Data Reference Consistency</dt>
         <dd class="col-info">
           The application required the ability to hold song data consistently without any interruption.
-This functionality was implemented to allow users to navigate to different pages without pausing or reloading the song if one is currently playing and to allow the updating and changing of data across components.
+This functionality had to be implemented to allow users to navigate to different pages without pausing or reloading the song.
+This would enable the updating and changing of data across components.
         </dd>
   </dl>
   </div>